Academic Classes

 ISBN: 978-1-62341-331-6

 In this widely acclaimed, theme-based writing curriculum, the world is at your fingertips!
 This class allows students to experience world history through cultural literature and the study of famous people and events while learning to write with IEW’s Structure and Style method.
 Students will receive individual feedback on their writing assignments to help them improve their writing, editing, and grammar.
+Additionally, students will receive lessons from IEW’s Fix-It!
+Grammar to ensure their knowlege of English grammar, parts of speech, and sentence structures is strong.

-• HS Writing (9th-12th gr) Tues/Fri 3:00
+• HS Writing (9th-12th gr) Tues/Fri 2:00

 $64/month